zackforbing/ruby-submissions/1602/module_4_assignments/ideabox2.0/jared-roth-submission.md

 * Was able to specify the direction of the vote and then have the method handle it appropriately.

 ### [Feels too large](https://github.com/JaredRoth/idea-box/blob/770257083d67ccdb0d053dc132b4e61e5e752c03/app/assets/javascripts/idea_box.js#L70-L90)
-* Besides the fact that everything just lives in one file, there's a lot going on in this method and I wasn;t sure how to break it up better.
+* Besides the fact that everything just lives in one file, there's a lot going on in this method and I wasn't sure how to break it up better.

 ### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.